 Once you've selected a guideline to audit, prepare a proforma (fancy word for form) to fill in as you do the audits.
 There are two portions to this proforma: demographic information (as in, who are you auditing?
 Nurses?
 Doctors?
 What are the characteristics of the patient's involved?
-Age, sex etc.) and the guideline being audited (what aspects of the guidelines have been met?).
+Age, sex etc.) and the guideline being audited.
 Use a test case to see if your form is sufficient, then modify it accordingly before using the form on the rest of your cases.
 Then, use these results to make some graphs and charts to show your findings.